protesilaos/blau/README.md

 # Blau syntax theme

-**Project in development.
-More info very soon.**

-A low-to-medium-contrast theme inspired by the colours of FC Barcelona.
+A medium-contrast theme inspired by the colours of FC Barcelona.
 Blue is the most prevalent accent, followed by red, and violet.

 *Blau* comes in light and dark variants.
 It is developed for the Atom text editor.